SteffenKn/node-switchbot/README.md

 The `connect()` method establishes a connection with the device (i.e., pairing).
 This method returns a `Promise` object.
 If the device has already been connected, this method does nothing and calls the `resolve()` function immediately.

-Most of the methods implemented in the `SwitchbotDevice` object automatically connect and disconnect the device.
+Most of the methods implemented in the `SwitchBotDevice` object automatically connect and disconnect the device.
 But this mechanism would be absolutely inefficient if you want to manipulate the device repeatedly in the short time.

-The connection established using the `connect()` method is not disconnected automatically unless the [`disconnect()`](#SwitchbotDevice-disconnect-method) method is explicitly called.
+The connection established using the `connect()` method is not disconnected automatically unless the [`disconnect()`](#SwitchBotDevice-disconnect-method) method is explicitly called.

-The code snippet below establishes a connection with the Bot using the `connect()` method, then puts the Bot's arm down, then waits for 5 seconds, then puts the arm down, finally disconnects the device using the [`disconnect()`](#SwitchbotDevice-disconnect-method) method:
+The code snippet below establishes a connection with the Bot using the `connect()` method, then puts the Bot's arm down, then waits for 5 seconds, then puts the arm down, finally disconnects the device using the [`disconnect()`](#SwitchBotDevice-disconnect-method) method:

 ```Typescript
 let device = null;